-Having just passed Veteran’s Day and seen the deluge of “thanks for your service” posts from those of all political persuasions, it would be a good time to deal with the myth surrounding veterans.
+This being Veteran’s Day and seeing the deluge of “thanks for your service” posts from those of all political persuasions, it would be a good time to deal with the myth surrounding veterans.
 The veteran’s myth is one of the most persistent and pernicious in all the warfare state’s pantheon of myths.

 The myth does not concern the sacrifice made by veterans, that is all too real both physically and psychologically.
 U.S. service members are killed and maimed in the performance of their duties.
 Rather the myth is that these service members are fighting for our freedom.
 This myth is demonstrably false as a survey of the history will show us.

 Let us keep in mind that a nation may, under just war principles (not to be confused with Christian principles) defend its sovereignty, territorial integrity and its transit in international waters.
 Let’s see how U.S. war history comports with these principles.